jamais-vu/sandpile/README.md

     </details>

-So the grid is stable at each timestep -- even though it may have contained an extremely-large number of unstable cells during the transition, the transition itself is not "at" a timestep.
+So the grid is stable at each timestep &mdash; even though it may have contained an extremely-large number of unstable cells during the transition, the states it moves through during the transition are not "at" a timestep.

 ## Structure

+### General framework: Presentation-Abstraction-Control

-The application's entry point, `script.ts`, sets up a [Presentation-Abstraction-Control](https://en.wikipedia.org/wiki/Presentation%E2%80%93abstraction%E2%80%93control) (PAC) framework:
+The application's entry point, `script.ts`, sets up the canvas and a `Controller`.
+The `Controller` then handles all of the application's logic, according to a [Presentation-Abstraction-Control](https://en.wikipedia.org/wiki/Presentation%E2%80%93abstraction%E2%80%93control) (PAC) framework:

 ```text
                             User Interface